 What Are Cordyceps?

 Considered a type of natural “immuno-potentiating drug,” coryceps supplements are often used to enhance immunity and optimize health.
-(2) Cordyceps can also help control autoimmune disorders, minimize excessive inflammation and prevent tissue damage while speeding up healing time.
+They can also help control autoimmune disorders, minimize excessive inflammation and prevent tissue damage while speeding up healing time.

 1. Increases Immune Function

-Similarly, another animal study out of China found that administering cordyceps extract to fruit flies significantly prolonged their lifespan by blocking oxidative stress to the cells, confirming the potent anti-aging properties of cordyceps.
-(8)
+Similarly, another animal study out of China found that administering cordyceps extract to fruit flies significantly prolonged their life spans by blocking oxidative stress to the cells, confirming their potent anti-aging properties.

 3. Improves Athletic Performance

-Several studies suggest that cordyceps can boost athletic performance — improving physical abilities, endurance and stamina — partially because they boost the body’s supply of ATP, one of the primary sources of energy during exercise.
-(10) Cordyceps contain adenosine, a type of nucleic acid that is needed to make ATP, an “energy carrier” that is depleted in the muscles during physical activity.
-(11)
+Several studies suggest that they can boost athletic performance — improving physical abilities, endurance and stamina — partially because they boost the body’s supply of ATP, one of the primary sources of energy during exercise.
+Cordyceps contain adenosine, a type of nucleic acid that is needed to make ATP, an “energy carrier” that is depleted in the muscles during physical activity.

 4. Enhances Sexual Function